WLowe10/poopgen/examples/templates/basic/README.md

-# Basic
+# Basic 2

-This example simply contains a single file "index.ts" with no templating.
+This example shows how to use poopfiles and how to add data for your ejs templates.